 We are deeply sorry for your loss - the staff at Westfield Funeral Home and Cremation

-To express condolences, share memories, or photos please visit Paul’s memorial page at www.westfieldfuneralhome.com
+To express condolences to the family, share memories, or order flowers please visit Donald’s memorial page at www.westfieldfuneralhome.com